 This Bluebonnet reaches 6"-20" and has bold blue spikes tipped in white.
 It is a hardy annual and loves full sun.
 It requires well draining soils.
 In heavy soil, it will germinate, but not establish.
 Its root systems work in tandem with Rhizobium to fix nitrogen and improve soil fertility.

 The best time to plant these beauties is Fall.
-They grow all winter and bloom in early spring.
+They grow all winter and bloom in the spring.
 Unfortunately, you won't have much luck if you're where it gets cold because the require an extended growing season.

 - Zone 3-8